 Back to organizing…

 The big question when organizing loose LEGO® bricks (we’ll deal with sets and mini figures farther down) is should I organize by color?
 Or organize by shape?
+Or by set?

-There are pro’s and con’s either way.
+There are pro’s and con’s to any organization system.
 Sometimes we want our bricks organized by color for the most efficient building.
 For example, when I was creating the monkey project for the book, I wanted a whole bunch of brown bricks in different shapes so that I could tinker with the design.
 Then there are other times when we want to design a project (like our circle drawing machine) where the function of the bricks matters more than the color.
 The best way to organize for the most efficient building would be tons of little containers so that bricks could be separated by color and then by type.
 But the drawbacks to that system are expense and upkeep.
 Who has time to keep a highly structured organization system under control, especially if you have multiple kids and the kids don’t care about organization?!

 This post contains Amazon affiliate links.

 So here’s our system for organizing LEGO® bricks.

 I feel like it’s practical and makes building as efficient as it can be without spending a fortune on storage or spending all our time keeping it organized.
 We do still spend time searching for bricks – but it’s better than it would be otherwise.

 The photo below shows our family LEGO® area.
 The kids also have their own LEGO® sets, which we’ll discuss in a minute.
 Yes, we own a lot of LEGO®.
 LOTS AND LOTS OF LEGO®…